-- Appoint and oversee the work of our independent registered public accounting firm, preapprove audit and non-audit services performed by the firm, and consider the firm's independence. - Review with management and the independent accounting firm, prior to filing, the annual and interim financial results (including Management's Discussion and Analysis) to be included in Forms 10-K and 10-Q. - Consider the adequacy and effectiveness of our internal control over financial reporting and auditing procedures. - Oversee procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal control or auditing matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters. - Monitor and provide risk oversight with respect to focus areas assigned to the committee from time to time by the Board (including financial matters and cybersecurity). - · Oversee performance of the Company's internal audit function. - Review, approve and oversee related party transactions.
+Audit Committee Committee Members: · Appoint and oversee the work of our independent registered public accounting firm, pre-approve audit and non-audit David G. Schmidt (Chair) services performed by the firm, and consider the firm's independence.
+John Chiang · Review with management and the independent accounting firm, prior to filing, the annual and interim financial Matthew Mazdyasni results (including Management's Discussion and Analysis) to be included in Forms 10-K and 10-Q. Consider the adequacy and effectiveness of our internal control over financial reporting and auditing procedures.
+Meetings Held in 2024: 4 · Oversee procedures for the receipt, retention, and treatment of complaints received by the Company regarding Consents Approved in 2024: 5 accounting, internal control, or auditing matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
+All members are independent under applicable Nasdaq and SEC rules Monitor and provide risk oversight with respect to focus areas assigned to the committee from time to time by the Board (including financial matters, cybersecurity, and artificial intelligence). • Each member qualifies as an audit committee Oversee performance of the Company's internal audit function. financial expert Review, approve and oversee related party transactions.
+Committee Members: Compensation Committee • Establish the compensation and benefits of our executive officers.
+Mitchell W. Kitayama (Chair) Administer our compensation plans, including our equity-based and incentive compensation plans.
+John Chiang • Review, consult with, and advise management on the Company's strategies and policies related to human capital David G. Schmidt management, including talent acquisition, development and retention, internal pay equity, equal opportunity and inclusion, and corporate culture.
+M 4' H 11' 2024 2 Meetings Held in 2024: 2 • Establish the terms of, amend, and oversee the application of the Company's policy for clawback, or recoupment, of Consents Approved in 2024: 7 Establish the terms of, amend, and oversee the application of the Company's policy for clawback, or recoupment, of incentive compensation.
+0 0 incentive compensation.
+Consents Approved in 2024: 7All members are independent under incentive compensation.Review the Company's incentive compensation arrangements to determine whether they encourage excessive risk-taking, review and discuss the relationship between risk management policies and practices, and compensation, and Consents Approved in 2024: 7 All members are independent under applicable Nasdaq and SEC rules incentive compensation.
+Review the Company's incentive compensation arrangements to determine whether they encourage excessive risk-taking, review and discuss the relationship between risk management policies and practices, and compensation, and evaluate compensation policies and practices that could mitigate any such risk.